 Every year, the government spends millions of pounds in health care on people who have brought their illnesses on themselves through bad diet, lack of exercise or smoking.

-1 Let's start with

 1 Let's start with diet.
-In Britain, the number of diabetics goes up every year. that people are eating food that contains too much fat, sugar and salt.
+In Britain, the number of diabetics number of diabetics 4 goes up every year. exercise.
+(5)